Favourj-bit/Fast-sentiment/README.md

 # Fast-sentiment

-This is a sentiment analysis project.
-It was a tutorial in my internship place, zummitafrica to introduce me to fastapi and docker.
+I built an NLP model to test the sentiment of sentences and words.
+This was done using VaderSentiment.
+It was deployed using docker and fastapi

 ![image](https://user-images.githubusercontent.com/63251266/193255781-8cc0a910-f431-4da9-a9bd-bb8bcec6333d.png)